eaglema/eaglema.github.io/_pages/about.md

 - The engineering applications of above theory and algorithms.

 Currently, we focus on chemical/biological manufacturing, but most of our algorithms are general, and we are also interested in other engineering systems involving intractable optimization problems.

+I'm actively recruiting PhD students.
+If you already hold—or will soon hold—a master’s degree and have a background in process systems engineering, applied mathematics, optimization, control or machine learning, feel free to contact me.